ClaytonTDM/jummbox-desktop/README.md

 - **Automatic Updates**: The app will automatically check for JummBox updates and download them when available.

 - **Cross-Platform**: Available on Windows, macOS, and Linux.
-(Android and iOS versions are planned.)
+(Android and iOS versions are planned, but not yet possible.)

 ## Installation